farhoudi/laravel-paginator-sorter/README.md

 ```php
 $transactions = get_sorted($transactions)->paginate(10);
 ```
-* Now for pagination links (to include your sort parameters) you can use "" function.
+* Now for pagination links (to include your sort parameters) you can use "get_pagination_links" function.
 For example in "app/view/transactions.blade.php" at the end of the page write:
 ```php
 {{ get_pagination_links($transactions) }}